samanthabretous/blog/src/pages/blog/heap-maps-101.md

 });
 // When looping the console will show the ending heap map over and over.
 //You can use this to see whats in going on step by step in the console.
-// It is hacky don't quote me. :) console.log(JSON.parse(JSON.stringify(heap.heap)));
+// It is HACKY don't quote me. :) console.log(JSON.parse(JSON.stringify(heap.heap)));
 ```